Alf Stewart: Casting

 Meagher was cast after appearing as a supporting character in numerous roles.
 He was one of only eight older actors cast in the serial's original line up.
 Upon receiving his first regular role, Meagher said, "It's good for me to play someone like that after all the other blokes."
 During an interview published on the Channel 5 website, Meagher revealed that he did not audition for Alf and the producers originally saw him for the role of Tom Fletcher (eventually played by Roger Oakley).

 Meagher holds a Guinness World Record as the longest-serving actor in an Australian serial for portraying Alf since 1988.
 As of 2011 he is the only remaining original cast member still present.
-During flashbacks to the character's past, Alf was portrayed by Max Buckley and Robert Jago respectively.
+During flashbacks to the character's past, younger versions of Alf have been portrayed by Max Buckley and Robert Jago respectively.

 In April 2010, it was announced Meagher was taking a break from Home and Away, so he could travel to London to star in the West End production of Priscilla Queen of the Desert.
 Meagher said "[Home and Away] have very generously allowed me to do Priscilla in the West End from 20 September roughly until early March."
 Meagher returned to the West End in October 2011.
 However, the actor, whose contract was up for renewal in 2012, said he was committed to staying in Home and Away because he still enjoyed the role of Alf.
 Meagher is the only cast member whose contract entitles him to extra holidays.